|Area: Sunrise||Hike Type: Thigh-burner||Pass: Natl Park Pass|

 Third Burroughs is far enough for most hikers with several places to settle and no lack of views; we found a niche out of the wind which had become strong enough to almost knock me down at one point.

 Though we always dread the climb back to Second Burroughs it’s never quite as tough as we imagine.
 We paced ourselves and took another break at Second Burroughs as the sun was still warm and there seemed little reason to hurry.

-Getting there: From Enumclaw drive State Route 410 (east) to the White River Entrance of Mount Rainier National Park; display the appropriate pass or pay an entry fee.
+From Enumclaw drive State Route 410 (east) to the White River Entrance of Mount Rainier National Park; display the appropriate pass or pay an entry fee.
 When you get to the junction for the White River Campground continue on the Sunrise Mountain Road to Sunrise, elevation 6,400 feet.

 Map: Green Trails No. 209S (Mount Rainier Wonderland Trail)